Characterization of entangling properties of quantum measurement via two-mode quantum detector tomography using coherent state probes: Abstract

 \section{Abstract}

 Entangled measurement is a crucial tool in quantum technology.
-We propose a new entanglement measure of a multi-mode detection, which estimates the amount of entanglement creatable by the measurement.
-We experimentally demonstrate two-mode detector tomography on a detector consisting of two superconducting nanowire single photon detectors.
-We investigate the entangling capability of the detector in the various settings.
-Our proposed measure verifies that the detector makes an entangled measurement in a certain setting, and reveals the nature of the entangling properties of the detector.
-The precise knowledge of a detector is essential for applications in quantum information technology.
-The experimental reconstruction of detector characteristics along with the proposed measure will be a key feature in future quantum information processing.
+We propose a new entanglement measure of multi-mode detection, which estimates the amount of entanglement that can be created in a measurement.
+To illustrate the proposed measure, we perform quantum tomography of a two-mode detector that is comprised of two superconducting nanowire single photon detectors.
+Our method utilizes coherent states as probe states, which can be easily prepared with accuracy.
+Our work shows that a separable state such as a coherent state is enough to characterize a potentially entangled detector.
+We investigate the entangling capability of the detector in various settings.
+Our proposed measure verifies that the detector makes an entangled measurement under certain conditions, and reveals the nature of the entangling properties of the detector.
+Since the precise characterization of a detector is essential for applications in quantum information technology, the experimental reconstruction of detector properties along with the proposed measure will be key features in future quantum information processing.